Xetibo/ReSet-Doc/sections/projects.typ

   cell(
     [The modular design of KDE systemsettings allows for great maintainability on the application itself.
-It is however noteworthy that the configuration files created by KCM tends to fill folders with seemingly random files.
+It is however noteworthy that the configuration files created by KCM tend to fill folders with seemingly random files.
 This means that changing settings outside KDE systemsettings can be a challenge.],
     cell_align: left,
     bold: false,